Sending Election Data to AuditEngine

 Option 1: Post Data to a Posting Service

-We recommend that you post the ballot image archives and other data to a public posting service so it can be easily downloaded by anyone and thus avoid any incremental work by your staff for each additional request if members of the public wish to access it.
+We recommend that you post the ballot image archives, hash manifest file, public key manifest file, and other data to a public posting service so it can be easily downloaded by anyone and thus avoid any incremental work by your staff for each additional request if members of the public wish to access it.
 Please do not post individual ballot images but always archive them as described above.

 The ballot image archives may each be pretty large, and thus they may not be compatible with your official website service provider.
 The following posting services are just a few of the ones we have encountered, and each has limitations and costs that you should investigate.

 Since AuditEngine is on AWS, we use AWS S3 storage in the same datacenter where our compute service runs.
 If you use AWS S3, it is very easy for us to transfer the files to the correct region and datacenter for AuditEngine.
 But the user interface is not as good as with other services.
 Many of these other services actually use S3 behind the scenes.

 We have experience with the following services, but this information is likely out of date, as the services are driven by competition and may offer improved services.

 |5GB free, unlimited available.
 Several access grades based on response time.